GreatDevelopers/Certificate/README.md

         $ sudo chmod -R 777 /var/www/odtphp

-4. Download the odt2pdf.tar.gz from "http://bit.ly/1dVyg61"
+4. Install the unoconv web service using the following command from the terminal:

-   Place it in /var/www/odtphp/ and and then
+	$ sudo apt-get update

-        $ cd /var/www/odtphp
+	$ sudo apt-get install unoconv

-        $ tar -zxvf odt2pdf.tar.gz
+You can also install the dependencies if required like

-        $ chmod -R 777 odt2pdf/
+	$ sudo apt-get install python3-uno

 Congratulations!
 You have successfully set it up.